 Or head over the the Apperley Bridge where there is a selection of places to eat including Aldo’s Italian a lovely family run business serves up delicious classic pizza, pasta and Mediterranean dishes in a warm and inviting family atmosphere.

-Roadside parking near West Wood is available at Apperley Bridge and Parking Lane.
+Roadside parking near West Wood is available on Parking Lane, BD10 0NL (Google Map Directions)

 There are a number of well used paths that run through West Wood.
 Sections of pathways are uneven; there are some steep sections, boggy and slippery areas.
 Use caution when visiting with wheelchairs and pushchairs.